Feeling the Pressure: How to Improve Circulation During the Work Day

 Movement isn’t the only way you can boost your circulation during the workday.
 Compression socks — and compression pantyhose for those who need to wear a dress or skirt — are made of a specially woven material that provides graduated pressure up the leg.
 This pressure encourages your blood and other fluids to keep flowing back towards your core rather than pooling in your feet and ankles.
 As an added bonus, pantyhose and compression socks can help prevent lower body swelling and make your legs feel less achy and more energized because better circulation means more nutrients are being delivered more often, and your legs don’t feel as tired.

 6. Consider medical dress shoes.

 Speaking of foot health, choosing comfortable, supportive shoes is incredibly important to maintaining good circulation at work.
 Ladies in particular should take note, as wearing high heels forces your foot into an unnatural shape that can impede circulation and cause all sorts of lower body health problems.
-Instead, both men and women should opt for therapeutic dress shoes, such as Vionic dress shoes, with a cushioned sole and plenty of arch support that conforms to their foot’s natural shape.
+Instead, both men and women should opt for therapeutic dress shoes with a cushioned sole and plenty of arch support that conforms to their foot’s natural shape.
 If you need custom inserts, medical shoes with room for orthotics come in many work-appropriate designs such as oxfords and flats.
 Your circulation doesn’t have to suffer for you to look professional.

 7. Choose your outfits carefully.